For Mediators:

 As a condition of ongoing approval, mediators must comply with the Practice Standards and seek re-approval in accordance with the Approval Standards.

-As a RMAB, the Association’s role in the system is that of the accreditation component of the national mediation accreditation scheme.
+As a RAP, the Association’s role in the system is that of the accreditation component of the national mediation accreditation scheme.
 We aim to ensure that the Standards and scheme operate in an effective, efficient, satisfactory and fair manner.

 A mediator manages processes aimed at maximising the participants’ own decision making.
 The mediator must have personal qualities and appropriate life, social and work experience to conduct the process independently and professionally.